Sri Lanka's political chaos persists as crisis talks go on

 In a video statement Monday, the first since the weekend protests, Wickremesinghe reiterated he will stay on until a new government is in place because he wants to work within the constitution.

 The president hasn’t been seen or heard publicly since Saturday and his location is unknown.
-But his office said Sunday that he ordered the immediate distribution of a cooking gas consignment to the public, suggesting that he was still at work.
+But his office said Sunday he ordered the immediate distribution of a cooking gas consignment to the public, indicating he was still at work.

 Months of demonstrations have all but dismantled the Rajapaksa political dynasty, which has ruled Sri Lanka for most of the past two decades.